adamfowleruk/mljs/tutorials/004-widgets-highcharts.md

 Note the value is from the temp property in the child reading JSON object of each result JSON document.
 (Note: XML support is included which basically turns each . in to a / in XPath, and adds a leading /).

 WARNING: Your JSON options document MUST have a page size greater than the total result set for you to receive accurate aggregations using in-document values.
 If the page size is set to the default 10, for example, then the aggregations will only be ran on the first 10 documents.
 Note you must also be in search options RAW result mode.

 As you can also see from the above example, you can access the highcharts options JSON object directly to specify low level information.
 This means that the widget should be adaptable to any HighChart configuration available.

+## Workplace support

+All the above series options are now visually configurable in the MLJS Workplace widget.

 - - - -